ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 ![](framework.png)

-- To systematically identify HGT events driven by FMT, we developed FMT-HGT, a computational framework that integrates metagenomic assembly, homology search, phylogenetic assignment, and functional annotation (as shown above).
+- To systematically identify HGT events driven by FMT, we developed FMT-HGTector, a computational framework that integrates metagenomic assembly, homology search, phylogenetic assignment, and functional annotation (as shown above).

 - Briefly, raw metagenomic reads from donor and recipient (pre‑FMT and post‑FMT) samples were subjected to de-contamination and de novo metagenomic assembly, followed by rigorous quality control and decontamination to remove potential contaminants.
 ![](framework1.png)